Use the following advice to help you express your painting style with confidence and ease:

 Shake, shake, shake!
 The “good stuff” can sink to the bottom.
 Before use, shake the can of paint for 30 seconds to mix.
 Then remove the lid and use a stir stick to get any remaining good stuff off the bottom.
 The paint should look smooth and creamy.

 These finishes stand up well to “normal wear and tear.”
 Treat your pieces with respect.
-Allow the finish to cure (this will take anywhere from 5 to 21 days when left in warm, dry conditions) before placing items that may scratch the surface.
+Allow the finish to cure (this will take anywhere from 5 to 21 days when left in warm, dry conditions) before placing items that could mark the surface.
 Avoid excessive water, alcohol, and sharp or scratchy objects.
 Use coasters under water glasses and placemats on dining tables.
 Clean with a soft cloth and avoid all liquid furniture polishes.